Are PSA graded Pokemon cards worth the time, money, and effort involved to collect or resell in 2022?

 Why are PSA 10 Graded Pokémon Cards so Expensive?

-PSA 10 Pokémon cards tend to be some of the most expensive on the market, partly due to the rarity, and the difficulty in obtaining a Gem Mint 10/10 grade.
+PSA 10 Pokémon cards tend to be some of the most expensive on the market.
+This is partly due to the rarity, and the difficulty in obtaining a Gem Mint 10/10 grade.

 For example, we’ll look at the Charizard V (154/172) found in the 2022 Brilliant Stars collection.
 It’s arguably the best card from the set, and an ungraded copy recently sold for $233.